hawkkiller/fast_image/packages/benchmarks/README.md

 | **Encode JPEG**      | 137,764         | 1,140,747       | **8.3x**  |
 | **Rotate 90°**       | 16,207          | 312,003         | **19.3x** |
 | **Flip Horizontal**  | 15,747          | 374,257         | **23.8x** |

+Note: Image given as input for all operations is a Full HD (1920x1080) JPEG image.

 ### Key Findings